 During the annual reexamination process, HACA will determine the ongoing eligibility of each student who is subject to the eligibility restrictions in [24 CFR 5.612] by reviewing the student's individual income as well as the income of the student's parents.
-If the student has been determined "independent" from his/her parents based on the policies in Sections 3-II.E and 7-II.E, the parents' income will not be reviewed.
+If the student has been determined "independent" from his/her parents or is considered a vulnerable youth based on the policies in Sections 3-II.E and 7-II.E, the parents' income will not be reviewed.